kfullzz/GEOL590_2017/lectures/02_command_line_scripts_IDE.md

 # Scripts: The basis of reproducible data analysis

-R is a two-headed beast, like Orthrus, the two-headed dog of Greek legend, or the (http://muppet.wikia.com/wiki/Two-Headed_Monster)[two-headed monster from Sesame Street].
+R is a two-headed beast, like Orthrus, the two-headed dog of Greek legend, or the [two-headed monster from Sesame Street](http://muppet.wikia.com/wiki/Two-Headed_Monster).
 On the one head, it is a statistical computing environment: a computer program designed to help you to do data analysis, not unlike SAS or (*coughs*) Microsoft Excel.
 On the other head, it is a language that you can use to write new software.
 In principle you can write software to whatever you want, but in practice the language R is mainly good for analyzing data and presenting results.

 These two aspects are what makes R great for reproducible data analysis.
 Using R as an environment, it is easy to interactively analyze data: you type in a command at the *console* (say, `2+2` and R displays the result (`4`).
 R in interactive mode is great for quick-and-dirty analyses and to learn how the language works.
 However, it is not reproducible, since (like with Excel) interactive analyses don't leave a record for future workers to follow.